Belgium

 Civil engineering

-The total volume of work related to the main specific infrastructure projects is expected to increase significantly in 2025.
-Conversely, local government investment is expected to decline quite significantly and the recovery plans are not expected to generate as much work as in 2024.
-The level of civil engineering activity should therefore, a priori, remain stable in 2025, provided, however, that the projects that will allow this stabilisation do not fall behind.
+The total volume of work related to major specific infrastructure projects is expected to remain fairly stable in 2026.
+Investments in rail infrastructure are expected to increase significantly.
+Conversely, investments by local authorities are expected to decline further, and recovery plans are not expected to generate as much work as in 2025.
+Civil engineering activity should therefore remain stable in 2026 (+0.2%).

 Prices of construction materials